ilios/user-guide/admin/maintain-user-record.md

 ![Update other properties](../images/admin_console/maintain_user_record/update_other_properties.png)

-The permissions/fields that can be selected or un-selected (meaning yes or no) are ...
+The permissions/fields that can be selected or un-selected (meaning yes or no selected either by user or by system) are ...

 ### Former Student (Student Role):